MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 - Native release/hot-reload, WASM, and headless builds pass.
 - `cargo fmt` and clippy are clean through the launcher workflow.
 - Matrix tests cover all agreed transform cases.
-- The selected dependency graph contains one wgpu API generation, has a declared/tested effective MSRV, and records exact version pins.
+- The dependency graph contains one wgpu API generation (already true), has a declared/tested effective MSRV, and records exact version pins (both still open, above).

 ### Phase 1 - capability and policy layer